stenglein-lab/2017_GDW/README.md

 [Course agenda](./GDW2017_Agenda.pdf)

-### This page contains links to the lectures and exercises by Mark Stenglein and Bob Fitak for Sunday June 4 and Monday June 5.
+### This page contains links to course material from GDW 2017

+We will post as much material as possible as soon as possible.
+Our intent is to leave this material online indefinitely.

 ### Sunday 6/4/17